andretai/medium2json/README.md

 # medium2json
 Converts your Medium.com profile's posts into a JSON object.

+## Live Demo

+See how it can be used on this simple live demo on https://medium2json.web.app/.

 ## How to Install

 Run `npm i medium2json` in your project directory.